gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     }
     ```

-In the next section, we will create the `Home` page where we will read and display the minted NFTs.
+The next section covers the creation of the `Home` page for reading and displaying the minted NFTs.

 ### Home page

-In the `api.ts` file, we will add hooks for reading the contract state.
+In the `api.ts` file, add hooks for reading the contract state.

-1. First, let's add `useNFTState<T>`, where `T` is the type we expect to read (for example, `Token`).
-It will accept the function name and payload if required for the specified function:
+1. First, add `useNFTState<T>`, where `T` is the type expected to be read (for example, `Token`).
+It’ll accept the function name and payload if required for the specified function:

     ```typescript
     import stateMetaWasm from 'assets/wasm/nft_state.meta.wasm'